SeanBunch/yukaado-online/README.md

 Backend coming soon.

-react-redux set up in the frontend.
+react-redux set up in the frontend directory.